Assembly convenes in Bangor — June 17–18, 2026 Sign up for updates → Watch the sessions →

 The Legislative Strategy Team carries the approved priorities into strategy work with MEPRI in Fall 2026 — with additional senators, representatives, and experts — before the 133rd Regular Session.

-Mainers like you and your neighbors.
+Mainers like you and our neighbors.

-Sixty-four residents — four from each of Maine's sixteen counties — selected from the volunteer pool through random selection.
+Sixty-four residents, four from each of Maine's sixteen counties, selected from the volunteer pool through random selection.
 The process is designed to ensure balance across rural and urban communities, age, educational attainment, gender, race and ethnicity, and political perspective.

 Together, delegates bring the range of lived experiences that defines Maine.
 No special background is needed — only a willingness to learn, listen, and deliberate alongside fellow Mainers.